Unboxing Tree Ensembles for interpretability: a hierarchical visualization tool and a multivariate optimal re-built tree: VITE: a hierarchical VIsualization tool for TE

 We represent this matrix with a heatmap where the darker colors represent the more used features at the level $d$.

 To obtain a deeper view of the features' use in the TE we can consider a more specific definition of the frequency for each node $t$ in the tree.
-We define the $j-$th feature \emph{node frequency} for each $t\in\T$ as the ratio between the number of times the feature $j$ is used at node $t$ in all the trees in $\E$ and the total number of nodes $t$ that effectively splits.
+We define the $j-$th feature \emph{node frequency} for each $t\in\T$ as the ratio between the number of times the feature $j$ is used at node $t$ in all the trees in $\E$ and the total number of nodes $t$ that are splitting nodes in the ensemble.
 As in the definition \ref{def:level_frequency}, we can weigh the contribution of each tree to account for a possible different role in the TE.
 Thus, we have the following definition.

 \begin{definition}[Node Frequency] The frequency $f^{\text{node}}_{t,j}$ of a feature $j\in\J$ at a node $t\in\T$ is